viamrobotics/docs/docs/components/motor/gpio/_index.md

 [Encoders](/components/encoder/) can be configured to work with `gpio` motors.
 Find more information in the [encoded motor documentation](/components/motor/gpio/encoded-motor/).

-To configure a DC motor as a component of your robot, first configure the [board](/components/board/) to which the motor driver is wired.
+To configure a DC motor as a component of your machine, first configure the [board](/components/board/) to which the motor driver is wired.
 Then add your motor:

 {{< tabs name="gpio-config">}}